jgrassler/crowbar/doc/barclamp.md

 ## What is a Barclamp?

 A barclamp is a plugin for Crowbar that configures a particular service or group of services.
-It contains a che cookbook with one or more roles to perform the actual configuration work and Crowbar UI code to parametrize this chef cookbook and orchestrate applying its roles to individual machines.
+It contains a Chef cookbook with one or more roles to perform the actual configuration work and Crowbar UI code to parametrize this chef cookbook and orchestrate applying its roles to individual machines.